-You can read the research in more depth in our article in the Oxford Journal of Legal Studies (access the full research article), we examine the harms of image-based sexual abuse and set out the ways in which laws and policies need to be reformed.
+You can read the research in more depth in our article in the Oxford Journal of Legal Studies (access the full research article) which examines harms of image-based sexual abuse and set out the ways in which laws and policies need to be reformed.

 We have further developed our ideas in another article which argues that all forms of image-based sexual abuse are part of a pattern of sexual violence, a form of sexual assault, and should be recognised as such.
 This article is published in the journal Feminist Legal Studies and is called: Beyond ‘Revenge Porn’: the continuum of image-based sexual abuse.